Workflows, Actions and Runs¶

-Ryax is more than just a tool, it is a complete framework to develop, deploy, and maintain software.
-To do so, Ryax proposes a paradigm, to fully understand the framework we must go through the concepts of workflows, triggers, actions and runs.
-All these are explained in details through this section.
+Ryax is more than just a tool; it is a complete framework to develop, deploy, and maintain backends.
+To do so, Ryax proposes a paradigm.
+To fully understand the framework, in this section we will go through the main concepts in Ryax: workflows, triggers, actions and runs.

-without any loops; they are Directed Acyclic Graphs
+without any loops; they are Directed Acyclic Graphs (DAGs).

-Triggers.
-They are the actions that ingest data from the outside world.
-They are long running processes triggering new workflow runs.
-For example, a trigger can start a new run every day at 6pm ; or every time that an email arrives in a given mailbox.
+Triggers are the actions that ingest data from the outside world or are triggered by any internal or external event and will begin the run of a workflow.
+They are long-running processes responsable for triggering new workflow runs.
+For example, a trigger can start a new run every day at 6 pm; or every time that an email arrives in a given mailbox.

-Actions.
-These are stateless processes that basically compute things.
-They ingest data from upstream through their inputs and produce outputs added to the down stream.
+Actions are stateless processes that compute things.
+They ingest data from upstream through their inputs and produce outputs which are added to the stream and can be used doenstream.

 An action computing some data is called a run.
-In Ryax, a run hold everything related to it: the input data, the output data, the logs…
+In Ryax, a run holds everything related to it: the input data, the output data, the logs, etc.

-To architecture a Ryax workflow, answer to these questions:
+To create a Ryax workflow, answer these questions:

-What triggers the workflows?
-Many events in the outside world may trigger a Ryax worflow.
-It can be a mail, a new file in a file share, a form, a new contact in a CRM or some IoT data, for example.
+What triggers the workflow?
+Many events in the outside world may trigger a Ryax workflow.
+It can be an email, a new file in a file share, submission of an online form, a new contact in a CRM or some IoT data, for example.